-Learn by example to develop an application with Python and Flask.

-In this tutorial, we will create a simple blogging application.
-It only supports one user, only allows text entries, and has no feeds or comments.

-While very simple, this example still features everything you need to get started.
-In addition to Flask, we will use SQLite for the database, which is built-in to Python, so there is nothing else you need.
+You want to develop an application with Python and Flask?
+Here you have the chance to learn by example.
+In this tutorial, we will create a simple microblogging application.
+It only supports one user that can create text-only entries and there are no feeds or comments, but it still features everything you need to get started.
+We will use Flask and SQLite as a database (which comes out of the box with Python) so there is nothing else you need.